Junior Volunteer Program

 - Physician shadowing in clinics and OR

-A luncheon will be held on July 10 to present Certificates of Completion and Service Hour Awards to student volunteers.
+A luncheon is held at the end of the program to present Certificates of Completion and Service Hour Awards to student volunteers.
 Parents are encouraged to attend.
 The Adult Volunteer Program will be awarding one junior volunteer with a scholarship based on service and an essay about the volunteer experience.

 How to Apply

-Junior Volunteer Program will begin accepting applications February 23, 2015.
 All applicants must submit two letters of recommendation from current teachers and a current transcript with the volunteer application.
-Applications must be received by March 23, 2015.

-Selected applications will be notified by April 30, 2015, and schedules will be discussed at that time.
+Selected applications are notified in advance, and specific schedules are discussed at that time.

 Applicants who are accepted into the program must: